 There are rare occasions when students must leave school during the school day.
-When such a time arises, students must secure a pass and sign out from the Class House.
+When such a time arises, students must secure a pass and sign out from the House or Nurse if the early dismissal is due to illness.
 In order to get this pass, a parent must be contacted.
 Passes are not issued for lunch, shopping, and other such reasons.
-Students may not under any circumstance, drive or provide their own transportation to the TCD Campus.
+Students may not under any circumstance, drive or provide their own transportation to the Technology Center of DuPage Campus.

 Senior Off-Campus Lunch- Seniors are allowed to leave the building during their lunch hour.
-They will need to provide a signed permission slip from their parent/guardian to the Class House.
+They will need to provide a signed permission slip from their parent/guardian to the House.